What is NHHG's purpose?

 What is the commitment you require from parents?

-One parent from each family stays the full day every Tuesday, investing their time serving the group in some of the following ways: teaching high school level classes, providing instruction to middle school students, helping to facilitate the elementary program, providing nursery care, and taking care of administrative tasks and our church facility.
+One parent from each family stays the full day every Tuesday, investing their time serving the group in some of the following ways: teaching high school level classes, providing instruction to middle school students, helping to facilitate the elementary program, providing nursery care if needed, and taking care of administrative tasks and our church facility.